leonstel/leonstel.github.io/drafts/gmap3.md

 So what the hell did I just see?
 Step by step

 1\.
-Some code want to listen to a state property of choice
+Some code want to listen to a state's property of choice
 ```
 Store.changed('prop1').subscribe(val => {});
 ```
 2\.
 Store changed returns an piped subscriber
-`pipe`
+`pipe` is able to chain multiple operators together to manipulate the observables stream.
+For example you could switch to another observable when a specific value gets passed through the stream.
+Or you could filter a stream, only let this stream reach the listeners if value === 5.

 ```
 private changedObs = new BehaviorSubject<any>({current:this.state, prev: {}});